mammasmias/ARTn-Plugin/README.md

 **The values gives by the user through the input file should be in engine units**

-- `convcrit_init`: Value is real, by default is `1e-2 Ry/bohr` .
+- `init_forc_thr`: Value is real, by default is `1e-2 Ry/bohr` .
 Initial force convergence criteria.
 Used for the perpendicular relax before the saddle point convergence
-- `convcrit_final`: Value is real, by default is `1e-3 Ry/bohr`.
+- `final_forc_thr`: Value is real, by default is `1e-3 Ry/bohr`.
 Final force convergence criteria.
 Used for the perpendicular relax close to the saddle point.
-- `fpara_convcrit`: Value is real, by default is `5e-3 Ry/bohr`.
+- `fpara_thr`: Value is real, by default is `5e-3 Ry/bohr`.
 Initial force convergence criteria.
 Used for the parallel relaxation.
 - `eigval_thr`: Is a real value, by default is `-0.01 Ry/bohr^2` .
 Threshold for the Hessian eigen value obtain by Lanczos algorithm to start to converge to.
 The eigen value relative to the saddle point should be negative.
-- `relax_thr`: Is a real value, by default is `-0.01 Ry`.
+- `frelax_ene_thr`: Is a real value, by default is `-0.01 Ry`.
 Energy threshold at the saddle point to start relaxation to adjacent minima.
 - `push_step_size`: Is a real value, by default is `0.3 bohr`.
 Step size of the inital push (note: the step size is limited by the engine)
 - `dlanc`: Is a real value, by default is `1e-2 bohr`.
 Step size in the lanczos algorithm.
+Should not be (`lanc_step_size`)
 - `eigen_step_size`:  Is a real value, by default is `0.2 bohr`.
 Step size for a step with the lanczos eigenvector (note: the step size is limited by the engine).